 There is a new church emerging.
 We have more in common with other Christian churches.

 Living Systems Theory: Part is in the whole and the whole is in the part.
-Foe example an addicted person in a family can lead to all the family chasing their tales; if that addicted person decides to change then the whole family is changed.
+Foe example an addicted person in a family can lead to all the family chasing their tails; if that addicted person decides to change then the whole family is changed.
 Similarly if a community in the Church changes, then the whole Church is changed.
 A small remnant can change the whole.

 All life is sacred.